 And now, my gift to you.
 This video of my sensational sister and two of my lovely nieces singing together.
 I promise you, it's worth a listen!!

-Basically, what I'm saying, is we are an eclectic group to be sure!!!
-And there is so much more!!
-While you read my posts you will learn that there is no end to the diversity and fun our family represents!
+While you read my posts you will learn that there is no end to the diversity and fun our family represents.

-And it truly is this diversity, and our comfort and passion with it, that is why we are as happy as we are!
+And I believe it truly is this diversity, and our comfort and passion with it, that is why we are as happy as we are!

 Hugs, smiles, and love!!